Learn About Randomization

 Block urn design

-Another method is the block urn design, which in some ways is analogous to permuted blocks (see Suboptimal Methods below), but much improved in that the blocks "reset" under certain conditions, reducing the overall predictability of treatment group assignments.
+Another method is the block urn design, which in some ways is analogous to permuted blocks (see Other Non-MTI Randomization Methods below), but much improved in that the blocks "reset" under certain conditions, reducing the overall predictability of arm assignments.

 Unrestricted randomization